pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 * Items in `<ANGLE_BRACKETS>` are partially optional parameters (a minimum number of partial optional parameters are required for certain command).

-* Items seperated by `|` are in parallel relation, only one of them should be use in each command.
+* Items separated by `|` are in parallel relation, only one of them should be use in each command.

 * Items with `...` after them can have multiple instances.